- Home

 Outside each classroom staff display a ‘I am Reading’ poster to encourage conversations surrounding texts from different genres.

 World Book Day is celebrated in the academy and encourages departments from every discipline to embrace reading.
-The WBD in 2024 was a success, and utilised a theme which enabled students to develop their schema and broaden their vocabulary in each lesson.
+The WBD in 2024 was a success and utilised the theme of ‘Heroes’ which enabled students to develop their schema and broaden their vocabulary in each lesson.
+In 2025, the academy held a ‘Reading Celebration’ day around the theme of ‘Journeys’.
+There was participation across the disciplines and an art instillation in the heart space.
+Students spent the day engaging with texts related to the theme and also spent time reflecting on their own journeys.

 The Literary Lounge